Notes on the Geography of Italy: Venice: the Lido

 Certainly it's a shock for anyone arriving after some time in Venice.
 What's this?
 Cars?
 Delivery trucks?
 Buses?
 Scooters?
 Good Lord, I had forgotten about those things.

-The Hotel Des Bains, designed by Francesco Marsich and opened in 1900; the setting for Mann's Death in Venice, it's still fairly stifling.
+The Hotel Des Bains, designed by Francesco Marsich and opened in 1900.
+It's the setting for Mann's Death in Venice, and it's still fairly stifling.